 Fearless Flying: 10 Practical Tips to Overcome Flight Anxiety

 According to Business Insider, about 40% of travelers do not enjoy flying, and around 3 percent refuse to fly altogether.
-Somewhere between those figures are lots of people who have an inherent fear of flying to some degree, and avoid it if they can.
-If you're one in that category, your anxiety about flying should not keep you grounded forever, as there are many things you can do both to prepare for your flight, as well as manage your fears in flight.
+From my experience as a frequent flyer, I know that somewhere between those figures are many people who have an inherent fear of flying to some degree and avoid it if they can.
+If you're one in that category, your anxiety about flying should not keep you grounded forever.
+There are many things you can do to prepare for your flight and manage your fears in-flight.

-There may be a number of reasons which contribute to your fear of flying.
-It can be due to a sole inherent fear or a combination of various factors.
+There can be several reasons contributing to your fear of flying.
+It could be a sole inherent fear or a combination of various factors.
+I've experienced a mix of both during my travels.

-And while its true that buying traveler insurance might make you feel secure in case of a mishap, most travelers who fear some or all aspects of flying, simply knowing the basics of the workings of the airplane can alleviate their anxiety.
+And while it's true that buying travel insurance might make you feel secure in case of a mishap, from my experience, knowing the basics of how an airplane works can alleviate much of the anxiety.
+Understanding what's happening during the flight can be incredibly comforting.

 1. Know the Plane

-Knowledge is king when it comes to reducing your fears of flying.
-Knowing the particulars of how an airplane works will help your mind process things like turbulence, noises in the cabin, or changes in pressure.
-For example, did you know that turbulence rarely moves a plane more than a few meters up or down?
-Or that the statistics gained over millions of hours of air travel have shown that flying is the safest mode of transportation, and that in fact, the most dangerous part of your journey is driving too or from the airport?
-Or that even though most airplane manufacturers today like Boeing or Airbus have moved to twin-engine aircraft, as engine and software technology has advanced so far as to allow even large wide-body jets to fly with only one engine should the other fail?
+From my experience, knowledge is king when it comes to reducing your fears of flying.
+Understanding the particulars of how an airplane works can help your mind process things like turbulence, cabin noises, or pressure changes.
+For example, I was surprised to learn that turbulence rarely moves a plane more than a few meters up or down.
+Also, the statistics gained over millions of hours of air travel have shown that flying is the safest mode of transportation.
+In fact, the most dangerous part of your journey is driving to or from the airport.
+Knowing that even large wide-body jets can fly safely with just one engine should the other fail, thanks to advancements in engine and software technology, gave me a lot of confidence.

 READ MORE: Tips on what to do if you miss your connecting flight